Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-After studying the theory of free strings it is time to introduce interacting strings.
-This is done by introducing a perturbative expansion in which the basic vertex describes the splitting of one initial string into two final ones (fig. \ref{vertex})
+It is about time to consider string interactions.
+Perturbatively, this is done by introducing the basic vertex in fig.~\ref{vertex}, describing the splitting of a string into two more.

-If we use a particle analog, this vertex would correspond to the vertex of a $\phi^{3}$ scalar field theory.
-However the situation in String Theory is quite different from that in QFT: in the case of a $\phi^{3}$ theory in order to compute a given amplitude we have to sum over all Feynman graphs with a given number of external states.
-For example, for the four point amplitude we have to sum the contributions of all graphs with four external legs (fig. \ref{phi3})
+Using a particle analog, this would correspond to the vertex in a~$\phi^{3}$ scalar field theory.
+The situation in string theory is however quite different from that in QFT.
+In the scalar cubic theory, in order to compute a given amplitude, we have to sum over all Feynman graphs with a given number of external states.
+For the four point amplitude, for example, we need to add the contributions of all graphs with four external legs shown in fig.~\ref{phi3}.

-In String Theory we have to compute amplitudes with a given number of external string states.
-To do so we have to sum over all world-sheets that connect {\it in} with {\it out} strings (fig. \ref{strings-graphs}).
+By contrast, in string theory we should consider diagrams with a fixed number of external string states, summing over all world-sheets connecting ``in'' with ``out'' strings (see fig. \ref{strings-graphs}),

-All the surfaces we have to sum over can be constructed from the fundamental vertex of fig. \ref{vertex}.
-It is easy to check that the number of vertices we need to construct a given surface depends only on the genus $g$ of the surface and the number $n$ of external strings and it is equal to $2g+n-2$.
-If $g_{st}$ is the string coupling constant associated with the fundamental vertex, the amplitudes can be schematically written as
+all of them constructed from the fundamental vertex in fig. \ref{vertex}.
+In fact, the number of vertices needed to construct a given surface only depends on the genus~$g$ of the surface and the number~$n$ of external strings and it is equal to~$2g+n-2$.
+Denoting by~$g_{\rm st}$ the string coupling constant associated with the fundamental vertex, the $n$-string amplitude can be morally written as

-where the first sum indicates that we sum over two-dimensional surfaces of genus $g$ and with $n$ external strings.
-We also divide out by the volume of the group of diffeomorphisms and of the group of Weyl transformations because these are (in the critical dimension) the gauge groups of the quantum theory.
-Nevertheless it seems quite difficult to perform the sum over surfaces that have external ``legs'' extending to infinity.
-This can be solved if we make use of the Weyl invariance of the theory: we may cut external strings from the surfaces in the perturbative expansion and then we are left with two-dimensional surfaces with $n$ boundaries.
-Then, since by a conformal mapping we can transform a cylinder into the punctured complex plane, we will attach to every boundary the punctured unit circle ${\cal C}^{*} =\{z\in {\bf C}|\,0<|z|\leq 1\}$.
-External string states are mapped to the punctures by means of local operators (vertex operators) that carry the quantum numbers of the external strings.
-When all this information is put together we can write the amplitude (\ref{amplitude}) as
+where the first sum indicates that we sum over all two-dimensional surfaces of genus $g$ and with~$n$ external strings.
+We also divide out by the volume of the group of diffeomorphisms and of the group of Weyl transformations because these are, in the critical dimension, the gauge invariances of the quantum theory.